Congratulations to the 2024 AATG Award Winners!

 Mikael Olsson Berggren, Visiting Professor at Lafayette College, receives the Max Kade Prize for the best article published in The German Quarterly.
 His article, “Berlin Unter Grund: Vision beyond the Surface City,” examines poetry and short prose depicting journeys on Berlin’s underground rail system in the early twentieth century.
 The German Quarterly’s 2024 award for the best paper written by a graduate student goes to Benjamin Beese, a graduate student in German Studies at Cornell University, for his paper “Child’s Play and Authoritarianism in T. W. Adorno’s Der Schatz des Indianer-Joe.“

-Award for Best Article of Die Unterrichtspraxis/ Teaching German
+Awards for Best Articles of Die Unterrichtspraxis/ Teaching German

 Remarks from AATG President Angelika Becker